Ranked #1 Children's Hospital by U.S. News & World Report

 We accept all Emergency Department (ED) patients from birth through 21 years of age.

 Caring for 60,000 patients with emergency medical needs each year, our ED is one of the largest emergency/trauma centers in New England and the largest pediatric ED in Massachusetts.
 We serve as a Level I Regional Pediatric Trauma Center, and we house the Regional Center for Poison Control and Prevention.

-If your child comes to Boston Children’s ED, we mobilize all our child- and family-centered resources to provide you with the best, quickest care.
-The value of pediatric emergency care at Boston Children’s includes these important points:
+If your child comes to Boston Children’s ED, we mobilize all our child- and family-centered resources to provide you with the fastest and best care.
+The value of pediatric emergency care at Boston Children’s includes:

 Your child will be treated by world-ranked specialists and sub-specialists.
 This is particularly valuable if your child has a pre-existing complex condition.